By Gaby Ndongo (5 mins read)

 Therefore, no matter how much you owe and your ability to settle it, you need to make all payments.
 In fact, rescheduling them makes the matter worse because just like banks, they charge compounded interest on debt.
 TOJ

 Writing by Gaby Ndongo.
 Editing by Magnificent Mndebele and Kupakwashe Kambasha.
-Feature image by Pixabay.
+Feature image obtained Pixabay.